encord-team/encord-agents/docs/editor_agents/examples/index.md

 **Project setup**

-We're using a project with the following ontology:
+We' are using a Project with the following Ontology:

 ![Ontology](../../assets/examples/editor_agents/gcp/ontology_preview_llm_frame_classification.png){width=300}